 If you ask Emily Kiberd, DC, founder of the Urban Wellness Clinic in New York City, the culprit could be seemingly innocent everyday activities that challenge your spine.
 According to her, the same way we develop positive habits, so too can our body also learns negative ones.
 “We are a blueprint of our actions, and most times what we do all day is not balanced,” she explains.
 “Imbalanced loading of certain muscles and joints can lead to repetitive strain and sprains.
 We become susceptible to new injuries, as well as increased likelihood of exacerbating existing issues.”
 So what could be to blame?
 These rituals that we're all pretty much guilty of doing on the reg.

-You probably don’t need us to tell you that sitting pretty from 9 a.m. to 5 p.m. is bad news for your back.
-But in case you haven’t gotten the memo, consider this: “Sitting is the new smoking!” exclaims Kiberd.
-In addition to the stress it puts on your muscles, it can also compromise your ability to inhale and exhale effectively, especially if you are slouching or hunching over your computer.
-“If you’re sitting with poor posture, then it’s almost impossible to breathe deeply into your belly and use your diaphragm to its fullest potential.
-If we aren’t breathing properly then it creates a chain reaction of negative effects on our body,” she warns.
+You probably don’t need us to tell you that a sedentary lifestyle isn't always great for your health.
+In addition to the stress it puts on your muscles, it can also compromise your ability to inhale and exhale effectively, especially if you are slouching over your computer.
+“If you’re sitting with poor posture, then it's almost impossible to breathe deeply into your belly and use your diaphragm to its fullest potential.
+If we aren't breathing properly then it creates a chain reaction of negative effects on our body,” she warns.

 Then, glance at that inbox that’s overflowing on your laptop: Does your gaze hit the first third of the screen?
 If not, it could be too low, causing strain on your neck.

-While Kiberd says it’s unpractical and impossible to sit in perfect form all-day, everyday, there are certain postures that are worse than others.
-One that many women love?
+While Kiberd says it’s unpractical and impossible to sit in perfect form all-day, everyday, there are certain postures that are harder on our bodies than others.
+One that many love?
 Tucking their feet underneath their bottoms or sitting cross-legged.
 Though it tends to feels more comfortable for those who have developed the habit, sitting this way places increased tension on the delicate bundle of nerves behind the knee.
 This compresses the sciatic nerve and shortens the hamstrings until they feel tight.
 Eventually, it’s likely you’ll complain of lower-back pain if you sit this way too often, or for too long.

 How to fix it: This one is a toughie to nix, and Kiberd says you’ll likely be more successful if you teach yourself to take breaks, rather than trying to go cold turkey.
 “Standing and moving not only helps your joint and muscles, it helps get your blood flowing which minimizes brain fog and boosts creativity,” she explains.
 When you do return to your desk, try sitting in proper form for at least thirty minutes before giving in to the temptation to cross your legs.
 When all else fails, though, try yoga: